 Lily family (Liliaceae)

-Description: This native perennial plant consists of a rosette of basal leaves up to 1½' across and one or more flowering stalks up to 2½' tall.
+Description: This perennial plant consists of a rosette of basal leaves up to 1½' across and one or more flowering stalks up to 2½' tall.
 The strap-shaped basal leaves are up to 14" long and 1" across; they are linear, smooth along the margins, and glabrous.
 Their veins are parallel.
 These basal leaves are rather floppy and they often arch downward or sprawl across the ground in the absence of support from other vegetation.
 The basal leaves wither away by mid-summer.
 The flowering stalks are erect, slender, hairless, and leafless.
 Each stalk terminates in a raceme of about 20-80 flowers.
 Each flower consists of 6 lavender to pale blue-violet tepals, 6 stamens with golden yellow anthers, and a light green pistil with a short slender style.
 Each flower spans about ¾" across when it is fully open.
 The pedicels of the flowers are slender, green, and deciduous, unless the flower is successfully cross-pollinated.
 Underneath each flower, there is often a persistent bract about ¾" long that is thread-like in appearance.
 After the flowers begin blooming on the raceme, there can be 3-20 (or more) of these bracts underneath.
 Several flowers bloom in a ring at the same time, which forms at the bottom of the raceme and moves upward.
 The blooming period occurs from late spring to early summer and can last up to 1 month for a colony of plants.
 The flowers that are successfully cross-pollinated form seed capsules that are ovoid-oblongoid in shape.
 Each capsule contains several seeds.
 The root system consists of a bulb with secondary fibrous roots at the bottom.
 This plant reproduces by forming offsets from the bulbs and by reseeding itself.

 Cultivation: The preference is full or partial sun, moist to mesic conditions, and a fertile loamy soil.
 This plant is rarely bothered by disease and insect pests.
 It is somewhat slow to develop, especially from seeds.

-Range & Habitat: Prairie Hyacinth is a rare plant that has been observed in Macon and Peoria counties only (see Distribution Map).
+Range & Habitat: In Illinois, Prairie Hyacinth is a rare plant that has been observed in Macon and Peoria counties only (see Distribution Map).
 At the present time, only one population of plants is known to exist within the state at a railroad prairie.
 Apparently, the other population has been extirpated.
 In neighboring states, Prairie Hyacinth has been observed in prairies and thinly-wooded areas.
-This species is state-listed as 'endangered' in Illinois.
+This native species is state-listed as 'endangered' in Illinois.

 Faunal Associations: The flowers attract both long-tongued and short-tongued bees, which suck nectar or collect pollen.
 Other visitors of the flowers include various flies, butterflies, skippers, wasps, and beetles, which suck nectar or feed on pollen.
 Aside from these flower-visiting insects, little information is available about floral-faunal relations for this wildflower.